brferrero/brferrero.github.io/contact.md

 ---

-layout: collection
+layout: posts
-description: "Physical Oceanographer"
-author_profile: true
+title: Contact
+permalink: /contact/
 ---

-**I am a sea-going physical oceanographer studying the large-scale circulation of the ocean.**
+Hi!
+I am a Computer Scientist and Pysical Oceanographer interested on how global ocean dynamics affects the climate.

 ---

-I am a CS...
+I am currently a Ph.D. student at the [University of São Paulo](https://www5.usp.br/) ...

----

-During my Ph.D. ...

----